qiuzhongwei-USTB/qzw.github.io/_pages/about.md

 His research interest includes 2D/3D human pose estimation and 3D human reconstruction, video super-resolution, NeRF, and diffusion model.

+# 🎓︎ Educations
+- *2022.07 - present*, Visiting Research Student, The University of Sydney, Sydney, Australia.
+- *2018.06 - present*, Ph.D student in Control Science and Engineering, University of Science and Technology Beijing, Beijing China.
+- *2014.09 - 2018.06*, Bachelor of Engineering in Automation, University of Science and Technology Beijing, Beijing China.

 # 🔥 News
 - *2023.03*: &nbsp;🎉🎉 1 paper is accepted by CVPR2023.